 Features of Bokutoh Hospital

-Tokyo Metropolitan Bokutoh Hospital is one of the largest hospitals in eastern Tokyo including Sumida ward, Koto ward and Edogawa ward, with 1.45 million residents and function as a center of the area.
+Tokyo Metropolitan Bokutoh Hospital is a comprehensive hospital in eastern Tokyo including Sumida ward, Koto ward and Edogawa ward, with 1.45 million residents and function as a center of the area.

-Due to the number of healthcare facility is small in comparison to the population in this area, many local patients wish to hospitalize to our hospital.
+Due to the Number of healthcare facility is small in comparison to the population in this area.
 According to the survey conducted in October 2016, 80.2% of hospitalized patients and 82.7% of outpatient are the residents of these three wards.

-Furthermore, since our hospital is the only one general hospital established by Tokyo Metropolitan government in the area, we are being expected to provide variety of medical functions like special health care and unprofitable medical services.
+Furthermore, since our hospital is the only one general hospital established by Tokyo Metropolitan government in the area, variety of medical functions like special health care and unprofitable medical services are being required.

 Main Medical Activities